Alfred-Kobby/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 101-not_a_comedy.sql file:  lists all shows without the genre Comedy in the database hbtn_0d_tvshows.

- file: ists all shows from hbtn_0d_tvshows_rate by their rating.
+ 102-rating_shows.sql file: ists all shows from hbtn_0d_tvshows_rate by their rating.

+ 103-rating_genres.sql file: lists all genres in the database hbtn_0d_tvshows_rate by their rating